What to expect on labour day

 Sometimes, they can be so intense and uncomfortable they are mistaken for ‘real’ contractions.
 If they are Braxton Hicks, taking paracetamol and moving around will usually make them disappear.

 Shortly before birth, your baby will drop down into your pelvis and become ‘engaged’ (usually head first), making breathing and eating more comfortable.
-You will also notice that your baby’s movements become smaller as there is reduced room in which to move.
-If you are worried about any reduction in the frequency of movement from your baby, go straight to your maternity hospital where you can be monitored.
+You may also notice that your baby’s movements change as there is reduced room in which to move.
+If you are worried about any reduction in the frequency of your baby’s movements, go straight to your maternity hospital or contact your health professional.
+Never go to sleep ignoring a reduction in your baby’s movements.

 NESTING AND MOOD CHANGES

-An obvious sign that labour is imminent is the appearance of the mucus plug sealing the opening of your cervix during pregnancy.
+An obvious sign that labour may be imminent is the appearance of the mucus plug sealing the opening of your cervix during pregnancy.
 As the cervix starts to thin and soften, the plug is released and passes down through your vagina.

 You may see ‘the show’ as a pink, brown or blood-stained blob in your knickers, or in smaller amounts.
 Although labour can begin any time after the show, it could be hours or even weeks.